PrefixMemory-Tuning: Modernizing Prefix-Tuning by Decoupling the Prefix from Attention: Abstract

 \section{Abstract}

 Parameter-Efficient Fine-Tuning (PEFT) methods have become crucial for rapidly adapting large language models (LLMs) to downstream tasks.
 Prefix-Tuning, an early and effective PEFT technique, demonstrated the ability to achieve performance comparable to full fine-tuning with significantly reduced computational and memory overhead.
 However, despite its earlier success, its effectiveness in training modern state-of-the-art LLMs has been very limited.
-In this work, we demonstrate empirically that Prefix-Tuning underperforms on LLMs because of an inherent tradeoff between input and prefix significance within the attention head.
-This motivates us to introduce Prefix-Tuning+, a novel architecture that generalizes the principles of Prefix-Tuning while addressing its shortcomings by shifting the prefix module out of the attention head itself.
-We further provide an overview of our construction process to guide future users when constructing their own context-based methods.
-Our experiments show that, across a diverse set of benchmarks, Prefix-Tuning+ consistently outperforms existing Prefix-Tuning methods.
-Notably, it achieves performance on par with the widely adopted LoRA method on several general benchmarks, highlighting the potential modern extension of Prefix-Tuning approaches.
+In this work, we demonstrate empirically that Prefix-Tuning underperforms on LLMs because of an inherent tradeoff between the contribution of input prompt and parameterized prefix within the attention head.
+This motivates us to introduce \textbf{\method}, an architecture that generalizes the principles of Prefix-Tuning while addressing its shortcomings by shifting the prefix module out of the attention head itself and improving its expressiveness.
+Our experiments show that, across diverse benchmarks, \method consistently outperforms existing Prefix-Tuning methods.
+Notably, it achieves competitive performance with modern PEFTs on several general benchmarks, highlighting a potential extension of Prefix-Tuning approaches to become state-of-the-art.
 Our findings suggest that by overcoming its inherent limitations, Prefix-Tuning can remain a competitive and relevant research direction in the landscape of parameter-efficient LLM adaptation.